Palehua Townhouses 2

 No analysis available

-I searched the remarks for references to a security patrol or roving security service.
-The listings mention an on-site resident manager but do not reference any security patrol or patrolled-building service.
+Searched for language indicating a security patrol or roving security service.
+Listings reference a resident manager but do not mention any security patrol service, so no evidence was found.

 No analysis available